Otherwa/Imgrar/README.md

 ## License

-This project is licensed under the XYZ License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the BSD License - see the [LICENSE.md](LICENSE.md) file for details.

-Feel free to fork and contribute to this project.
-If you encounter any issues or have suggestions, please open an issue on GitHub.